sten626/dotfiles/README.md

 ## Setup

+### Windows

+If you're running this in WSL on Windows, you'll probably want to install an X server on Windows, e.g. Xming.

+### Setup Script

 To set up everything do either of the following.

 - Run the following command which should handle everything: